SotirSotiriou/SHAuth/README.md

 # What it safeguards against
-- In cracked servers (online-mode=false) anyone can pick any username and impersonate another player.
+- In online-mode=false servers anyone can pick any username and impersonate another player.
 SHAuth **prevents attackers from joining as someone else**.
 - Most log-in systems require you to first connect to the server and then log-in.
 This process allows an attacker to access information like the player's cordinates, which can be frustrating in competitive servers.
 However, SHAuth **requires valid credentials** before granting access.